wykeepace/Artificial-Intelligence-on-Your-Screen/README.md

 **Note:** Below Reference is only provided to you to give a glimps that what we are trying to build here but this is only our first step.<br>
 **Reference:** You can visit pre-build [Web Player](http://www.chatbotunityasset.com/webplayer/) published by NexusGameSoft,and Watch the [Video](https://www.youtube.com/watch?v=JeF8S56tYfk) to get quick idea.

+You can also visit our Morzilla Global Sprint Project [Issue](https://github.com/mozilla/global-sprint/issues/305#issuecomment-388039162) for more details.